deepakchoudhary0/web-devlopment/README.md

 # web-devlopment
-this is git github for class
+this is git github for class.